stormpath/stormpath-framework-spec/agent-tracking.md

   domain (won't cause a cross-domain error), the library should add the following header:

-  > Stormpath-Agent: stormpath-sdk-angularjs/0.9.0
+  > X-Stormpath-Agent: stormpath-sdk-angularjs/0.9.0

-* If the `Stormpath-Agent` header is seen on an incoming request, the framework integration should pass this value down to the SDK when making any REST API requests that are needed to fulfill the framework response.
+* If the `X-Stormpath-Agent` header is seen on an incoming request, the x framework integration should pass this value down to the SDK when making any REST API requests that are needed to fulfill the framework response.
 The SDK should prepend this value to the `User-Agent` header that is sent to the Stormpath REST API.

 Note: there will not be a 1-1 mapping from framework endpoint to REST API endpoint.
 This is okay.
 We aren't looking to get metrics on specific endpoint